susansayre/eco280/content/en/materials/homework/hw4-data-wrangling.md

     ## 5 2020-03-15 Androscoggin Maine               0           1
     ## 6 2020-03-15 Cumberland   Maine               8          10

+If you have missing data points on March 15, but everything seems to be working for the other counties, I encourage you to pick a specific county and look at the original data to see if you can figure out how many new cases were added in that country on March 15.
+Then look at your specific code to see why R might not know how many cases were added.

 Next, you should total by state to get state level totals on new\_cases per day using the methods we discussed in class.
 Note that the New York Times data archive does include data by state, but your job is to start with the *county* level data to construct the state measures.

 Print the first few rows using the head() function; they should look like this: